 Groups of young budding entrepreneurs will seize this steamy opportunity to squeeze lemons, add sugar, plus gallons of water, and set up their first business – A Lemonade Stand.

 They’ve discovered a need: hot, thirsty people.
 And, their job is to fulfill those people’s needs with a great quality product that they believe in.

 - These youngsters usually set up shop in highly trafficked areas like a sidewalk where thirsty people will inescapably walk by.

 - They hire a good salesperson for the team; some little fresh-faced cherub with a big bubbly smile that’s not afraid to invite folks to try their product… for a small fee.

-- They’ll put in long hours – until they run out of product or until their mom calls them into the house for dinner.
+- They’ll put in long hours – until they run out of their product or until mom calls them into the house for dinner.

 As you can see, it’s a win-win for these kiddies.
 They’ve got the right tools to get their business started.
 And, if they want to make it work beyond one profitable day or one hot summer, they’re going to have to become sustainable as well.

 This is where I find many health coaches struggling with their business model.
-They have the passion for this work, but they don’t know how to get their business off the ground and set it up for long-term sustainability.
+They have the passion for this work, but they don’t know how to get their business off the ground and then set it up for long-term sustainability.